stfbk/mig-t/doc/language.md

 ### Message type

 With the tag `message type` it has to be specified to which message execute the given operation.
-There are various possible standard types:

-- `request`, all requests
-- `response`, all responses
-- `oauth request`, all the oauth-related requests
-- `oauth response`, all the oauth-related responses

-Other message types can be defined in the file _"msg_def.json"_ which will be created at the first execution of the plugin in the Burp folder.
+Message types can be defined in the file _"msg_def.json"_ which will be created at the first execution of the plugin in the Burp folder.
 By default, some oauth message types are present, feel free to add or modify them.
 The way a message type is defined is by the use of regex or checks (like in passive tests), the regex or checks are then evaluated over a message, and if the evaluation is successful, the message is then processed.

 To define a message type you have to tell: